Space Seed

 The USS Enterprise finds the SS Botany Bay adrift in space.
 A landing party consisting of Captain Kirk, Doctor Leonard McCoy, Chief Engineer Montgomery Scott, and historian Lieutenant Marla McGivers beams over to the derelict.
 The landing party finds a cargo of dozens of humans still alive in suspended animation after nearly 200 years.
 McGivers identifies the group's leader, who begins to revive and is taken back to Enterprise for medical examination.

 Khan is placed under guard in quarters.
 McGivers is sent to brief him on current events.
-Taking advantage of McGivers' attraction towards him, Khan tells her he means to rule mankind again and needs her help to take over Enterprise.
+Taking advantage of McGivers' attraction towards him, Khan tells her he means to rule mankind again and needs her help'.
 Reluctantly, she agrees, and Khan revives the rest of his people and takes control of Enterprise.
 Khan throws Kirk into a decompression chamber, and threatens to slowly suffocate him unless Enterprise's command crew agree to follow him.
 Having a change of heart, McGivers frees Kirk from the chamber.
 Kirk and Spock vent anesthetic gas throughout the entire ship to disable Khan and his people.
-Khan escapes the gas and goes to Engineering, where he attempts to destroy Enterprise, but Kirk confronts him.
-Kirk knocks Khan unconscious in the resulting fight.
+Khan escapes the gas and goes to Engineering, where he attempts to destroy Enterprise, but Kirk confronts him and knocks Khan unconscious in the resulting fight.

-Holding a hearing to decide the fate of Khan and his people, Kirk offers Khan exile to Ceti Alpha V, a harsh world that he believes would be a perfect place for Khan to "tame", rather than sending them to a penal colony.
-Khan accepts, citing Milton's Paradise Lost.
-Instead of a court-martial for McGivers, Kirk allows her to go with Khan.
+Kirk holds a hearing to decide the fate of Khan and his people.
+Rather than sending them to a penal colony, Kirk offers Khan and his people exile to Ceti Alpha V, a harsh world that he believes would be a perfect place for Khan to "tame".
+Khan accepts, citing Milton's Paradise Lost that it is better to reign in hell than serve in heaven.
+Kirk allows McGivers to go with Khan, rather than be court-martialed.
 Spock notes that it would be interesting to see what Khan makes of Ceti Alpha V in 100 years.

 Production